Managing data sources

 call AccountsDb::upsertAccount

-Orbital will make use of @UniqueIndex and update the existing account data with the new accountName value rather than attempting to insert a new account into the Mongo Collection.
+Orbital will use the @UniqueIndex and update the existing account data with the new accountName value rather than attempting to insert a new account into the Mongo collection.

 Mongo setOnInsert Support